Archetype-CSS/Archetype-docs/docs/architecture.md

   * Selectors must remain context free and un-coupled to HTML by avoiding the use of elements within CSS selectors.
 HTML element styles are scoped by placing a class on either the element itself or on a parent container.
 This means all HTML element styles are opt-in (opposed to opt-out) making the only "default" HTML element styles are those applied by [normalize](http://necolas.github.io/normalize.css/), thus avoiding redundant overrides. [[27]](addendum.md) [[28]](addendum.md)

 #### State
 A state is a variant of a component that is triggered by an action or behavior.
 State styles are applied dynamically as an additional HTML class attribute on the component's root or child HTML element.
 State based styles are indicated with the `is-` prefix, for example `.is-active` or `.is-disabled`.
 These style declarations are shared by CSS and JS files [[1]](addendum.md) and are defined with the component in the same partial.
 Multiple states may be used at once on the same component.
+In Archetype, state styles are defined in the same component partial of which they modify.
+For a good sample, see: [Archetype-c-button](https://github.com/Archetype-CSS/Archetype-c-button)

 ## Component Composition (OOCSS Classes)